‘The Young And The Restless’ Star Reveals Thoughts On J.T. Abuse Storyline

 It’s been nearly a year since J.T.
 Hellstrom “died” on The Young and the Restless, and the storyline still hasn’t resolved.
-Among many things fans disliked, the fact that Mal Young essentially “ruined” the character of J.T. by turning him into an abusive husband and fiance.
+Many things fans disliked the fact that Mal Young essentially “ruined” the character of J.T. by turning him into an abusive husband and fiance.
 Ultimately, that abusive streak ended in his downfall.

 Recently, Amelia Heinle, who portrays Victoria, opened up about J.T.
 (Thad Luckinbill) abusing Victoria.
 Both actors used to be married to each other in real life, but by the time they portrayed the not real-to-life (for them) storyline on screen, they were divorced.
 Viewers wondered if Heinle felt comfortable portraying such a problematic issue.